Breathing exercises and special techniques can help with asthma symptoms and increase your overall lung strength, capacity, and health.

 Pursed lip breathing [6] is a technique used to help control shortness of breath.
 It’s a good way to slow down breathing, making sure that each breath you take is more effective.
 It helps keep the airways open for longer, so that oxygen is moved into the lungs and carbon dioxide is moved out.
 This helps slow down the breathing rate and can relieve shortness of breath.

-The Buteyko method was developed by Russian scientist Professor Konstantin Buteyko and is a form of breathing retraining.
-His research found that only one in 10 people breathe correctly and many people breathe too deeply, creating the wrong mixture of gas – oxygen and carbon dioxide – in the body.
+The Buteyko Method was developed by Russian scientist Professor Konstantin Buteyko and is a form of breathing retraining.
+His research [7] found that only 1 in 10 people breathe correctly and many people breathe too deeply, creating the wrong mixture of gas – oxygen and carbon dioxide – in the body.
 It’s possible that breathing too deeply could actually cause shortness of breath.

-The idea behind the technique is to help people learn to breathe normally, so that the optimum combination of oxygen and carbon dioxide are present in the body.
+The idea behind the technique is to help people learn to breathe regularly, so that the best combination of oxygen and carbon dioxide are present in the body.
 It teaches you to breathe slowly and gently through your nose, rather than your mouth.
 This helps to keep the air warm and moist, which is more calming on asthma-sensitive airways.

 Exercising can be more challenging when you have asthma, especially if you’re worried it might set off an asthma attack.
 But exercise is beneficial for your overall health and your asthma.
-In fact, having regular exercise could result in improving your asthma symptoms, as increasing your heart rate helps improve your lung power, boost stamina and reduce breathlessness.
+In fact, doing regular exercise could result in improving your asthma symptoms, as increasing your heart rate helps improve your lung power, boost stamina, and reduce breathlessness.

 In addition, regular exercise can help you maintain a healthy weight and reduce the risk of an asthma attack.
 Exercising also releases chemicals in your brain called endorphins, which can raise your mood and help you feel better.